browserengineering/book/book/embeds.md

 ```

 However, since alt text is generally a phrase or sentence, and those contain
-whitespace, `HTMLParser`'s attribute parsing will need to get better and look a
+whitespace, `HTMLParser`'s attribute parsing is not good enough (it can't
+handle quoting or whitespace in attribute values).
+It'll need to look a
 lot more like how `CSSParser` statefully handles whitespace and quoting.
 I
 won't include the code here since the concept for how to parse it is the same.